 Depending on the region where you live, heating an above ground pool may become an attractive option.
 A proper pool heating system means you can take advantage of a longer swimming season, even during cold weather.

 There are many ways to heat your above ground pool.
 Here we’ll discuss the different heating options for above ground pools so that you can choose the perfect one for you.

-In this age of pollution, solar pool heaters have made their mark in a world looking for greener ways.
+In this age of pollution, solar powered pool heaters have made their mark in a world looking for greener ways.
 The solar panels are placed on a raised roof or platform where exposure to sunlight is maximum.
 The panels can be increased in size for proper heating where sunlight exposure is low.

 Pros and Cons

 Electric heat pumps work in the opposite way of an air conditioning system.
-This does not harm the environment as it extracts the heat from the air and transfers to your above ground pool.
+This does not harm the environment as it extracts the heat from the air and transfers it to your above ground pool.
 The machine draws in warm air using a fan through an evaporator coil.
 The water is circulated through a heat exchange where it gets heated and comes out at a higher temperature.

 Pros and Cons